 We plan to distribute recovery of the true-up components not used to repay our indebtedness to CenterPoint Energy through the payment of dividends.
-We require SEC action to approve any dividends in excess of our current and retained earnings.
+Specific approval has been obtained from the SEC to dividend to CenterPoint Energy any net proceeds from the issuance of transition bonds.
 To maintain our capital structure at the appropriate levels, CenterPoint Energy may reinvest funds in us in the form of equity contributions or intercompany loans.